Physical

 Communication Cards

-For neurodiverse folks or those who experience anxiety disorders like Selective Mutism, certain situations can make speech impossible, leaving one floundering for ways to communicate with those around them.
-These cards can be used in place of speaking or writing until they recover.
-Where other products are often designed solely with children in mind and end up feeling infantilizing and inappropriate for adult use, these cards host thoughtfully chosen words and phrases which are straightforward but still allow for expression of complex ideas.
-Additionally, these cards are maximally accessible: from their inception, they have been carefully crafted to be usable by- and thus communicate with- as wide an audience as possible.
+For neurodiverse folks or those who experience anxiety disorders like Selective Mutism, certain situations can make speech impossible... leaving one floundering for ways to communicate with those around them.
+CommCards can be used in place of speaking or writing until one finds themself able to do so again.
+While Augmentative and Alternative Communication (AAC) is not a new idea, many existing products were designed solely with children in mind and thus feel infantilizing and inappropriate when suggested to adults.
+Furthermore, industry-leading companies' solutions are financially inaccessible for most individuals.
+Similar "low tech" products run upwards of $300 or require an expensive subscription to software which allows one to print basic cards.
+CommCards host thoughtfully chosen words and phrases which are straightforward but which still allow for deeper expression.
+The cards can be decoupled from their ring and arranged in groups to communicate further complex concepts.
+Additionally, they are maximally accessible: from their inception, they have been crafted to be usable by–and thus communicate with–as wide an audience as possible.
 The text is rendered in OpenDyslexic3 and can be produced in many languages as needed; the palette has been tested for all major color vision deficiency types, and each card's text-to-color optical contrast is at least 7:1.
-They're available in the following variations:
+For individuals, they're available in the following variations:

 |